thomasWeise/distributedComputingExamples/hadoop/README.md

 ### 2.4.
 Setting Up a Single-Node Hadoop Cluster

-In order to test our example, we now need to set up a single-node hadoop cluster.
+In order to test our example, we now need to set up a single-node Hadoop cluster.
 We therefore follow the guide given at [http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html).
 Here we provide the installation guide for Hadoop 2.7.2 Linux / Ubuntu.

 #### 2.4.1.
 Download, Unpacking, and Setup